 Always keep your most important items in the same place and have a simple check.
 For me it’s passport, wallet, camera and phone.
 Those are the items I check every now and again just to make sure I haven’t lost anything along the way.
 The easiest way to do this is by having a travel bag with different pockets of sections so that you always know where your things are.

 - Get in your photos

-Consider getting your cell phone unlocked so that you can buy a SIM card for your phone in each country as you travel.
+- Save on phone charges: Consider getting your cell phone unlocked so that you can buy a SIM card for your phone in each country as you travel, especially if you are there for more than a week.
 This will save you lots of money.
 Also, load Skype onto your phone so that you can connect with friends and family for free when you have access to the Internet.
 While traveling there are loads of places that offer free wifi so you will be able to stay in contact with everyone without having to pay roaming charges.

 - Take advantage of other useful apps

-Download useful apps to your phone such as a GPS, a translator, a currency converter and some travel guides.
+Download useful apps to your phone such as a translator, a currency converter and some travel guides before you leave on your adventure.
 Its easier carrying your travel guide in your phone than having a heavy book to carry around.
-A weather app is also very useful and a great help when trying to plan your next travel day.
+A weather app is also very useful and a great help when trying to plan what you want to do the next day.

-I hope these tips help you while on your next adventure!
+I hope these tips help you while on your solo adventure.